oniani/oniani.github.io/content/weblog/the-essence-of-programming-functional-approach/index.md

 ![Haskell logo](haskell-logo.png)

-There are a lot of functional languages.
+There are lots of functional languages.
 You will obviously have to decide which one to learn first.
 My recommendation would be learning Haskell.
 It is a purely functional programming language which has most of (if not all) the functional ideas in it.
 Besides, SPJ ([Simon Payton Jones](https://en.wikipedia.org/wiki/Simon_Peyton_Jones)) dedicates most of his time on extending the language and adding new features to it.
-So if there is something new and interesting in the world of functional programming, Haskell will probably get it (and probably sooner than other functional or imperative languages).
+So if there is something new and interesting in the world of functional programming, Haskell will likely get it too.

-After learning one functional language, it is fairly easy ("easy" is relative, but being familiar with one functional language automatically makes you somewhat familiar with others) to transition to the other.
+After learning one functional language, it is not difficult (being familiar with one functional language automatically makes you somewhat familiar with others) to transition to the other.
 Hence, once you have a good grasp of functional ideas in Haskell, you can then move to languages like Clojure, Scheme, F# etc.

 To get started, visit the [Haskell documentation](https://www.haskell.org/documentation) page which is full of various educational resources.